sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 ## Mapping reads onto the reference

-basic

-**Task :** Using STAR, align the raw FASTQ files of the mouseMT dataset against thed mouse mitochondrial reference you just created
+**Task :** Using STAR, align the raw FASTQ files of the mouseMT dataset against the mouse mitochondrial reference you just created

  * if were not able to complete the previous task you can use the index in `/shared/data/Solutions/mouseMT/041_STAR_mouseMT_reference`
  * search the STAR manual for the option to output a BAM file sorted by coordinate.